drPavka/imms/Readme.md

 + ``apidoc -i methods/  -o doc/`` to build the API documentation
 + ``node api`` to run node server on default port

-If everything is OK,  http://localhost:8080/api/v1 will show you the API documentation
+If everything is OK,  http://localhost:8080/api/v1 will show you the API documentation.

 #Comments
 I'm not sure that I fully understand the idea.